 The management of the Corporation rests on some key personnel and mostly on its President and CEO.
-The loss of the President and CEO could have a negative impact on the development and the success of its operations.
+The loss of the President and CEO could have a negative impact on the development and the success of the Corporation's operations.